au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

   return (x, label_id)

   # the final datapoint passed to the model is of the format a dictionary as x and labels.
-  # the dictionary have keys which should obv match
+  # the dictionary has keys which should obv match
 ```

 ## Let the Data Flow: Creating the final input pipeline using `tf.data`